Yasouimo/Multi-agent-Mapping-and-Surveillance-Using-Webots-Bellmir-Chegdati/README.md

 4. **Path Execution**: Robots execute their planned paths while continuously adapting to dynamic changes in the environment by responding to real-time sensor inputs.

+5. **Visual Detection and Alert**: Each robot utilizes a YOLO-based object detection model to identify specific targets or anomalies during its mission.
+Upon detecting a relevant object or threat, the robot triggers an audible alert using its onboard speaker to notify surrounding agents or human operators.

 ![Robot Workflow](docs/robot_workflow.jpg)